 Ear mites (mange) are a common parasite in cats.
 These mites tend to infiltrate the ear because they feed off the wax inside the ear canal.
 Cats with overactive sebaceous glands and waxy ears are more likely to contract ear mites.

 Ear mites are just about recognizable to the naked eye, if you look closely.
 They look like tiny white/yellow flecks dotting around from side-to-side.

 A single ear mite will live for about four weeks, but the infestation isn’t over once they’ve perished.
 Mites lay thousands of eggs (each one hatches 3-4 days after it is laid).
 The infestation will only get worse if no treatment is provided.

 Although not life-threatening, ear mites can cause a lot of harm to your cat.
 If left untreated, ear mites will progress through the following stages:

 - The mites will begin to feed off the wax in the outer ear

 - If not treated, the mites will move towards the middle ear and, eventually, the inner ear.
 Repeated trauma to the middle ear/inner ear is a risk factor for cancer.

-- If lots of mites enter the inner ear, this may eventually perforate the cat’s eardrum.
+- If many mites enter the inner ear, this may eventually perforate your cat’s eardrum.
 This can lead to deafness.
 It can also lead to secondary bacterial infections or a hematoma (a blood pocket).